The favorite to win MVP in 2025 is Nikola Jokic

 Shaquille O’Neal in 2000 and LeBron James in 2013 fell one vote short of a unanimous MVP selection.

-The NBA’s Most Valuable Player will be named upon the conclusion of the regular season and Play-In Tournament.
-The winner’s team usually makes the announcement again during a broadcast of Inside the NBA.
+The NBA’s Most Valuable Player is named upon the conclusion of the regular season and Play-In Tournament.
+The league or winner’s team usually makes the announcement again during a broadcast of Inside the NBA.

 The first-ever winner of the NBA MVP was forward-center Bob Pettit in 1956, who played for the now-defunct St. Louis Hawks.